 1. Your New Lenses Have Arrived

-Your journey toward eliminating the use of restraint and seclusion in your school or classroom begins with a hard look at your beliefs about why kids exhibit challenging behavior.
-Some common characterizations of challenging behavior — that it’s attention-seeking, manipulative, coercive, unmotivated, limit-testing — may be inaccurate and counterproductive and may not be serving you or the kids well at all.
-Better to think of challenging behavior as a signal: simply the means by which a student is communicating something very important: I’m stuck…there are expectations I’m having difficulty meeting
+Your journey toward eliminating the use of restraint and seclusion in your school or classroom begins with a hard look at your beliefs about why kids exhibit concerning behavior in the first place.
+Concerning behavior is best understood a child’s frustration response.
+It communicates that there’s an expectation the child is having difficulty meeting.
+Some common characterizations of concerning behavior — that it’s attention-seeking, manipulative, coercive, unmotivated, limit-testing — are inaccurate and counterproductive and may not be serving you or the kids well at all.
+And common behavior modification strategies — teaching and re-teaching replacement behaviors, rewarding desired behaviors, and punishing undesired behaviors (through detentions, suspensions, expulsions, and corporal punishment) don’t solve any of the problems that are causing a student’s concerning behaviors.

 In the second video clip, Dr. Greene describes the key theme of the CPS model: Kids do well if they can.
 In other words, if a student could do well, s/he would do well.
 That’s because doing well is always preferable to not doing well.